agentos-project/agentos/docs/0.0.beta7/_sources/includes/developing.rst.txt

 that a developer will forget to update one or the either of the README or the docs.

-To update ``README.rst``, first check out its build script ``python documentation/build_readme.py``.
-There you will find the sections of documentation that constitute ``README.rst``, plus some text that is manually inserted directly in that file (e.g., the footer).
+To update ``README.rst``, first familiarize yourself with its build script ``documentation/build_readme.py``.
+There you can see which sections of documentation constitute ``README.rst``, plus some text that is manually inserted directly into the README (e.g., the footer).

 Pushing releases to PyPI